Skip to content

 Was there only one Sapa Inca?

 No. There were several rulers in succession.
-On this page, you will find 13 known Sapa Incas.
+On this page, you'll find 13 known Sapa Incas.

-Pachacútec is considered a particularly important ruler because the great expansion of the Inca Empire began under him.
+Pachacútec is considered a particularly important ruler because under him the great expansion of the Inca Empire began.

 What was Tawantinsuyu?

 Tawantinsuyu was the name of the Inca Empire.
-It roughly means "Empire of the Four Quarters."
+It roughly translates to "Realm of the Four Parts."

 Sources